-Family history research led me to hunt for the Sharp family, who were just one name among many.
-The count of direct ancestors you possess increases exponentially each generation further back you go.
+Family history research led me to hunt for the Sharp family, who were then just one name among many.
+The count of direct ancestors you possess increases exponentially each generation the further back you go.
 By the time of your third great-grand parents (GGG grandmother or father), that could be up to thirty-two different family names.
-Double that number each generation you proceed to.
+Double that number each subsequent generation.

 In October 2015 I finally got the chance.
 Also to visit the Lakes District, located just south of where the Sharp family had lived.
 My timing was unusually good.
 Two months later much of Cumbria, as the historic counties of Cumberland and Westmoreland are now known, were under water from catastrophic winter floods.